Bachelor of Arts with a Major in Human Services and Social Justice

 |SOC 2175||Sociology of Sex and Gender|

-In addition to meeting the general requirements stated under University Regulations, a candidate for graduation with Special Honors in human services must maintain a 3.5 grade-point average in the major, must be registered in HSSJ 4193 Research and Independent Study during his or her senior year and must receive an A grade on the final paper.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must maintain a 3.5 grade-point average in the major, must be registered in HSSJ 4193 Research and Independent Study during the senior year (fall and spring), and must receive an A grade on the research paper.